mike-seger/liquibase-mini-app/README.md

 ```
 SPRING_PROFILES_ACTIVE=liquibase-migrate,h2 ./gradlew bootRun
 ```
-h2 can alternatively be one of the following profiles:
+Instead of h2, one of the following profiles can be used:
 - postgres
 - mysql
 - oracle (work in progress)